top of page

 What is a Deep Stop?

-A deep stop is a second stop that is done at 50% of the maximum depth of your dive for 30 60 seconds.
-This is not a substitute for a safety stop at 5 mt but rather an additional stop for added safety after a deep dive
+A deep stop is a second stop that is done at 50% of the maximum depth of your dive for 30 to 60 seconds.
+This is not a substitute for a safety stop at 5 mt but an additional one for added safety after a deep dive.

 What is a Decompression Stop